DomanicBlaze040604/forzeoprototype/client-dashboard/README.md

 # Forzeo Client Dashboard - AI Visibility Analytics

-A production-ready multi-tenant SaaS dashboard for tracking brand visibility across AI search engines (ChatGPT, Google AI Overview, Perplexity, etc.).
+A production-ready multi-tenant SaaS dashboard for tracking brand visibility across AI search engines.

+> "Forzeo does not query LLMs.
+It monitors how LLMs already talk about you."

 ## 🎯 What This Does